stric9r/Line6-FBV3-Clone/README.md

 This is still very much a work in progress.

 # Platform
-The hardware platform used is Raspberry Pi 4B.
-It using wiringPi.
+The hardware platform used is Raspberry Pi 4B (Linux 5.4.79-v7l+ armv7l) It using wiringPi.
 It's important to upgrad wiringPi to version 2.52 or higher for it to work.

+The platform can easily change, all platform specific code is in main.

 # Building using GCC
 gcc -o fbv3 main.c fbv3_clone.c -lwiringPi -lusb-1.0